tun2proxy/tun2proxy/README.md

 - GFW evasion mechanism for certain use cases (see [issue #35](https://github.com/tun2proxy/tun2proxy/issues/35))
 - SOCKS5 UDP support
 - Native support for proxying DNS over TCP
+- UdpGW (UDP gateway) support for UDP over TCP, see the [wiki](https://github.com/tun2proxy/tun2proxy/wiki/UDP-gateway-feature) for more information

 ## Build
 Clone the repository and `cd` into the project folder.
 Then run the following: